weynandk/info_threefold/src/token/how_to_buy/tft_mazraa.md

 ![alt text](./img/transcoin_psp.png)

 **Your order is now processed.**
-As soon as the Mazraa has received the transaction details from Transcoin they will wire the the tokens to the provided wallet address.
+As soon as the Mazraa has received the transaction details from Transcoin they will transfer the the tokens to the provided wallet address.
 Keep in mind this will not be an instant procedure.